 Laem Ka Beach

-One of Phuket’s quiet secrets and not well signposted… located just before Rawai on the road from Chalong.
-No hotels, no restaurants except a little restaurant, just some sand, rocks and a great view.
+One of Phuket’s quiet secrets and not well signposted ... located just before Rawai on the road from Chalong.
+No hotels, just one little restaurant (and maybe a few snack stalls), just some sand, rocks and a great view.
 I know it's not as secret as it used to be though.... but still worth a visit.

 • More about Laem Ka Beach